eccrawford/eccrawford.github.io/pages/1index.md

 feature_text: <h2>Personal Portfolio of Emily Crawford</h2>
 ---

 Hi there!
 Welcome to my website.
-It's still under construction at the moment while I learn how to use Jekyll!
+I'm a new teacher based in Ontario, Canada.
+Writing helps me process my experiences.
+Feel free to check it out above.